Appeals can be submitted by:

 All appeals correspondence will be sent using a secure file transfer system.
 The first time we contact you, we will send two emails – one notification email and one email with login details and a link to the file transfer system.
 This will allow you to access the correspondence we send you.

 When we receive an application, we check whether the appeal can be considered.
 This is based on the grounds put forward, whether a review of results has been completed and/or the timescale of the application.

 We will inform you whether the appeal can be investigated and, if not, provide the reason why.
 If it can, we carry out an investigation/review and then send a report detailing the decision.
 The appeal will either be upheld or rejected.
 In cases where the appeal is upheld, further work will be carried out, which may include a further review of candidates’ work or a re-consideration of the decision.

-Should you remain dissatisfied with the outcome of a preliminary appeal, you can request an appeals hearing in the following cases:
+Should you remain dissatisfied with the outcome of the preliminary stage, you can request an appeals hearing in the following cases:

 It is not possible to request an appeals hearing for administrative decisions.

-You must make the request for an appeals hearing within two weeks of receiving the preliminary appeal outcome and send it to the OCR Appeals team at firstname.lastname@example.org.
-The JCQ/App1 form in the JCQ A guide to the awarding bodies’ appeals processes available from the JCQ website can be used to form the basis of the appeal request.
+You must make the request for an appeals hearing within two weeks of receiving the preliminary appeal outcome and send it to firstname.lastname@example.org.
+The JCQ/App1 form in the JCQ guide to appeals document, available from the JCQ website, can be used to form the basis of the appeal request.